rabbitmq/rabbitmq-website/site/configure.md

 documentation for those settings.

-Documentation guides such as [Networking](/networking.html), [TLS](/ssl.html), or [Access Control](/access-control.html) will often provide examples in both formats.
+Documentation guides such as [Networking](/networking.html), [TLS](/ssl.html), or [Access Control](/access-control.html) contain many examples in relevant formats.

 Note that this configuration file is not to be confused with the environment variable configuration files, [rabbitmq-env.conf](#environment-env-file-unix)